xal-rpi/sim_ros_framework/README.md

    colcon build
    ```
 > [!NOTE]
-> Remember that building is needed after all file changes, even configuration files.
+> Remember that building is needed after all file changes, even configuration files, unless you specify `--symlink-install`.

 4. **Source the workspace:**
    ```bash